Kabash

-Kabash is a town in the Viti Municipality of southeast Kosovo.
+Kabash is a village in the Viti Municipality of southeast Kosovo.

 History

 The ancestors of the inhabitants of the village belong to the Kabashi tribe.

 The Austro-Hungarian consulate in Belgrade reported that during February 1913, Serbian military forces executed all Albanian inhabitants of the villages of Kabash, Tërpezë, Lubisht and Gjylekar.

 Geography

 The village is located in the Anamorava valley and is situated on the foot of the Karadak mountains.